Anthropic CVP — Run 1

 That gives Sunglasses a real trust artifact rather than a vibes-based blog post.

-In Run 1, Claude Opus 4.7 on the CVP-approved path showed the pattern we hoped to see:
+In Run 1, Claude Opus 4.7 on the CVP-approved path showed the pattern we hoped to see: useful on clearly legitimate defensive work, useful on a sensitive dual-use defensive-analysis task, and blocked on clearly high-risk misuse.

 That result supports a positive assessment of the CVP path for responsible defenders.
 It does not eliminate the need for runtime security.
 It does show that frontier-model safeguards and legitimate defensive utility can coexist when the boundary is designed and enforced well.